Cavani shows Man Utd why it will be so hard to replace El Matador this summer | Goal.com

 At 34, Cavani may be about to enter the twilight of his career, but against Tottenham on Sunday he showed he remains among the world's elite number nines as he inspired United to a come-from-behind 3-1 win in north London.

-For all the pace and raw talent United possess in their attacking ranks, it is clear that the intelligence and killer instinct that Cavani possesses sets him out from the crowd.
+For all the pace and raw talent United have in their attacking ranks, it is clear that the intelligence and killer instinct that Cavani possesses sets him out from the crowd.

 His finishing remains clinical, but it is movement in and around the penalty area which truly sets him apart.